ohansemmanuel/Understanding-Flexbox/readme.md

 ![flexbox fundamentals](http://i.imgur.com/iGH6nKU.png)

 Learning the fundamentals is cool.
 What's even cooler is applying this knowledge to real world use.
-Other than the many small things you'll build, I'll wrap things up with walking you through building this music app layout completely done with Flexbox.
+Other than the many small things you'll build, I'll wrap things up with this layout completely done with Flexbox.

 ![catty-board](http://i.imgur.com/cCztePy.png)